kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/DRM.md

 * Supported in iOS versions 8 and up
 * Online playback only
-    * A future version of FairPlay/iOS *may* support offline.
-[No commitment from Apple](https://forums.developer.apple.com/message/18444).
+    * iOS 10, due in September 2016, supports offline.
+A future version of the Player SDK will support it.

 #### Widevine Classic